 - Set up, styled, and provided food photography sessions

-- Edited the photos
+- Edited selected photos

-- Created a preview feed with upcoming posts
+- Created a feed-preview with upcoming posts

 - Ran a giveaway-campaign